Skip to content

 Evening Prayer: Resting in God's Presence

-A gentle guide to bring your day to Jesus and settle into evening peace.
-This prayer invites you to reflect on God's goodness, release what weighs on you, and prepare your heart for rest.
+A gentle prayer guide for the close of your day, inviting you to reflect on God's goodness, release what weighs on you, and settle into his care as evening falls.

 5–12 min